 - Literal.
 A number is interpreted as Literal if you are holding down the Option key at the time of dialing (or if the number is transformed with a preprocessing AppleScript that designates the number as Literal).
 In this case, Dialectic will dial the entire phone number exactly as provided.
 Letters will be interpreted as numbers (if the Convert Mnemonics preference is enabled) and punctuation (such as comma to indicate a pause) will be obeyed, but the number will not be materially altered: for example, no prefix will be added or stripped.
 Literal Call Settings

 - SIP.
 SIP (Session Initiation Protocol) is a standard set of rules for phone communication over the Internet.
 Initiation of an Internet-based call can be triggered by the user clicking a link in a Web browser.
 For example, clicking a link whose URL is sip:myFriendBob@skype.com could mean to call the user named “myFriendBob” using Skype.
-Similarly, clicking a link whose URL is sip:+email@example.com could mean to call the number 14692551234 through a Cisco IP phone.
-A number is interpreted as an SIP URL if it begins with sip: or sips:, or if it is a pure address (e.g. myFriendBob@skype.com without the sip:).
+Similarly, clicking a link whose URL is sip:+firstname.lastname@example.org could mean to call the number 14692551234 through a Cisco IP phone.
+A number is interpreted as an SIP URL if it begins with sip: or sips:, or if it is a pure address (e.g. myFriendBob@skype.com without the sip: URI prefix).
 SIP Call Settings

 - Toll-Free.
 A number is interpreted as Toll-Free if it is not Local and starts with a Toll-Free area code (which you can customize for your locale).
 Toll-Free Call Settings